12 Self-Care Tips of the Weaning Mama

 Take Care of Your Breasts

 As you stop breastfeeding, you'll want to dry up breast milk fast to help reduce the discomfort of engorgement.
-Massaging CaboCreme, either regular or extra-strength, can help relieve your breasts with concentrated cabbage extract.
-This can be particularly helpful in soothing the discomfort associated with weaning.
+Applying CaboCréme Extra Strength can help relieve the fullness of engorgement so you can wean quickly.
+You can also wear a fitted sports bra for support.
+Do not bind or wear a super tight sports bra.
 For more ways to dry up your breast milk, check out this guide on our blog.

 Set a Goal